RESOURCES FOR WILLIAM SMITH WOMEN

 Course Approval for Transfer Credit

 Courses that are to be taken in transfer toward degree requirements must have prior approval for the student’s dean, and, as appropriate, the department, program, or Individual Majors Committee.
 Only courses passed satisfactorily, with a grade of C- (1.7) or better, are accepted for transfer credit.
 Course credits may be transferred but grades for those classes are never entered on a Hobart and William Smith transcript and are not calculated into a student’s GPA.
 Grades of transferred courses therefore have no impact on the student’s GPA at the Colleges.
+If you are hoping to use the course toward a major or minor, or as a course equivalent, you need the Department Chair’s signature.
+If you are hoping to use the course toward fulfilling a goal, you need approval from your adviser.

 Petition for Authorized Withdrawal